 If you’re reading this on a small screen, it may be hard to grasp the nature of this painting.
-If you can, I recommend viewing it on a larger screen or zooming in on these three panels at the end.
+We recommend viewing it on a larger screen or zooming in on these three panels at the end if possible.

-The full-size version is three movie poster–size panels, each with a portion of a flattened-globe map bursting with life: depictions of people, landmarks, animals, and activities - all that represent elements of our company as we hit our 20 year anniversary.
-Most of the action is in North America, where the majority of the TXI team is located––but there's also plenty of action in the UK, Europe, Africa, Asia, Australia, and the oceans.
+The full-size version is three movie poster–size panels, each with a portion of a flattened-globe map bursting with life: depictions of people, landmarks, animals, and activities - all representing elements of our company as we hit our 20th anniversary.
+Most of the action is in North America, where most of the TXI team is located––but there's also plenty of action in the UK, Europe, Africa, Asia, Australia, and the oceans.